JTnadrooi/Stolon/README.md

 ---------|-------
 Keescasual | Coming up with alot of the future ideas.
 Without him this game probably wouldn't exist.
-LandonSC | Providing contructive feedback. yuki | Providing contructive feedback, especially with the entity/character designs!
+LandonSC | Providing contructive feedback. yukiyo | Providing contructive feedback, especially with the entity/character designs!
 Voxuuu | Utmost critical feedback.

 _And thank you for playing :D_